 I was thankful for the eagle-eyed travellers as I doubted I would have spotted it.
 I was also thankful for my Canon Powershot SX60 zoom which enabled me to be able to share these close-ups with you.

 Some of my overseas readers may not think this is an unusual find but contrary to media representations of my country, seeing a wild koala is a rare event for many Australians.
 It depends where you live.
-This was only my third sighting.

 Upon researching the tree species, I made a surprising discovery.
 Koalas, at least some of them, do eat foods other than gum tree leaves.
 Koalas have been observed eating termites, bark and the leaves of other tree species.
 In captivity, koalas will even eat fruit and vegetables.
 To see photos and a video of koalas eating alternatives to gum tree leaves please check the Koala Tracker site, article We Don’t Know What We Don’t Know.